directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson46.md

 {{<card header="**1st script**">}}
 The photo captures an awkward moment between a man and a woman. <br/>
-A well-groomed man with a quiff hairstyle and light blue shirt is leaning in, eyes closed and lips puckered, clearly attempting to kiss her. <br/>
+A well-groomed man with a quiff hairstyle and light blue shirt is leaning in towards the woman, eyes closed and lips puckered, clearly attempting to kiss her.<br/>
-It looks like he's brought her to a sunny rooftop or some high vantage point, perhaps thinking it was the perfect romantic setting.<br/>
+It looks like he's brought her to a sunny rooftop or some high vantage point, perhaps thinking it was the perfect romantic setting for a date.<br/>
 <br/>
 However, the woman, dressed in a teal sleeveless top with lattice-patterned lace that complements her long chestnut hair, is having none of it. <br/>
 She’s holding both hands up, gently keeping some distance from him. <br/>